AtheerAlzhrani/AtheerAlzhrani/README.md

 # Hi there 👋
 # Welcome to My GitHub Profile!
-My name is Atheer Alzahrani.Computer Information Systems graduate.
+My name is Atheer Alzahrani. **Computer Information Systems** graduate.
 My passion lies in data analysis, where I aim to leverage advanced statistical and machine learning techniques to support decision-making and solve complex business challenges.

 ## Professional Training